TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

   the request must match exactly an element of E' (same start, same duration).
   The server verifies this explicitly — it cannot trust the HTTP POST (see §3.2.4).
+- A member may hold any number of bookings on the same resource, as long as capacity allows.
 - **Volunteer bookings** (created via the admin panel) are not required to be aligned with computed slots.
 A volunteer may choose an arbitrary start time and duration (e.g. 10:12 for 12 minutes while the opening defines 60-minute slots